coolsnady/hcstakepool/backend/stakepoold/README.md

 #### Steps

 1. Migrate the rest of the stakepool-related functionality from wallet to stakepoold.
-2. Modify hxstakepool to cope with changes. hxstakepool should not need to talk to hxwallet directly anymore.
+2. Modify hcstakepool to cope with changes. hcstakepool should not need to talk to hcwallet directly anymore.